 Just as we’ve benefited from the recommendations of likeminded parents over the years, here’s our list of great character-building books for boys (some of these are affiliate links that give us a commission when you buy without costing you extra 🙂 ):

 G.A.
 Henty novels – G.A.
 Henty was a war correspondent and historian who began telling stories to his own children over a hundred years ago.
 His novels are based very carefully on historical events.
 Great for learning history, geography and how to be a man.
 There are dozens of them and your guys should read them all!
 They are challenging reads, though, so for many boys, they are more enjoyable in audiobook form.
 We love un-abridged audiobooks because that challenging vocabulary and sentence structure builds reading comprehension and mental strength.
 You can now buy those here in our store, we’re the only authorized resellers of our favorite audiobooks.
 Click here to get them.
 The only caveat at all we have is that he used the language of his time and a few words have changed meaning or value over the years.
 Just tell your guys to bring you anything that doesn’t sound right (and you can mark through it or change it!).

 Sugar Creek Gang series by Paul Hutchens – Based on his life growing up with six brothers, the Sugar Creek Gang is a great way to show your boys what it means to be a Christian as a boy.
 Fun, funny, and enjoyable, these are an essential part of childhood in our family.
 We don’t like as much the new series by Pauline Hutchens Wilson and Sandy Dengler – they are updated to fit modern culture and lose much of the charm.
 These are aimed at younger guys than the Henty novels.
 We love the audiobooks for listening to in the car.
-Our friends at Beloved Books carry them.
+We have just starting carrying these!
+Click here.

 Jungle Doctor series by Paul White – These are absolutely fascinating!
 The account of a missionary doctor in Tanzania, these books are very respectful of the indigenous peoples without pulling punches toward their enslaving false religion.
 Boys will love the grosser aspects of life in the bush.
 Exciting, funny, and engaging.
 Ages 7 or 8 and up.
 Some stories are more alarming than others so reading aloud is great if younger children are around.
 Here’s a whole bunch of them!